Board & Committees

 Ethics and compliance

-The Melrose Code of Ethics reinforces our values and provides guidance for all employees, contractors and business associates so that they are fully aware of what is expected of them, their responsibilities and the consequences of non-compliance.
+The Group Code of Ethics reinforces our values and provides guidance for all employees, contractors and business associates so that they are aware of what is expected of them, their responsibilities and the consequences of non-compliance.
 The principles outlined in our Code of Ethics are embedded within the Group, and mechanisms and policies are in place for anyone to whom the Code of Ethics applies to seek guidance on interpreting its principles, where required.

 The Code of Ethics is supported by Group compliance policies covering best practice with respect to anti-bribery and corruption, anti-money laundering, anti-facilitation of tax evasion, competition, conflict minerals, trade compliance, data privacy, whistleblowing, treasury and financial controls, anti-slavery and human trafficking, document retention, joint ventures, diversity and inclusion, environmental, human rights, supply chain, biodiversity and water.